 Analytics

-Accelerate analytics tracks the performance signals required by dashboards, A/B testing, personalization, Broadcast, synced patterns, and AI insights.
+Accelerate analytics is the foundation everything else builds on.
+It tracks the performance signals behind dashboards, A/B testing, personalization, Broadcast, synced patterns, and AI insights — automatically, from the moment you connect your site.

 What analytics powers#